Franck-Delaplace/Cellular-Automata-Python/README.md

 This library is used for my Master course at Paris-Saclay University, Evry.
 Please feel free to use it for educational purposes or other.

-celllularautomata is the name of the library.
+<code>celllularautomata</code> is the name of the library.
 The other programs are examples for using the library.
 See game-of-life for a tutorial to use the library.
 See game-of-life or forest-fire examples for a demo.

 The simulation can be controlled using the GUI.
 To adjust the weight of each cell type, use the slider provided.
 The GUI includes two buttons: NEW and RUN.
 Clicking NEW generates a new initial state for the CA and opens a window where you can modify the cells graphically using a region selector.
 Clicking RUN starts the simulation.